Skip to content

 Reusing content

 Learn how to reuse content across Braze Docs, so you can improve content consistency and reduce the time for content creation.
-For general information about content reuse, see Content Management.
+For general information about content reuse, see About content management.

 Content reuse in Jekyll is accomplished using includes.
 Includes are stored in the _includes directory as a regular Markdown file.
 Although, unlike the Markdown files in the _docs directory, these files don’t need YAML front matter.